petrastone/getdata/codebook.md

 Dimensions
 </td>
 <td style="text-align:left; white-space: nowrap;">
-180 rows<br> 68 columns
+180 rows 68 columns
 </td>
 <td style="text-align:left;">
-66 Variables and 2 Identifier columns in 180 rows representing one observation of a subject one activity
+66 Variables and 2 Identifier columns in 180 rows representing one observation of one subject and one activity
 </td>
 </tr>
 <tr>